alexdlaird/pyngrok/README.md

 The `connect()` method takes an optional `options` parameter, which allows us to pass additional options that are [supported by ngrok](https://ngrok.com/docs#tunnel-definitions).

-This package also puts the default `ngrok` binary on our path, so all features of `ngrok` are available on the command line.
+This package puts the default `ngrok` binary on our path, so all features of `ngrok` are available on the command line.

 ```sh